What Is Trauma-Informed Care?

 How Trauma Affects the Brain

-Experiencing traumatic experiences during your childhood can actually change a person’s brain structure, resulting in long-term physical and behavioral health problems.
-Experiencing trauma causes the body to produce cortisol and adrenaline, which activates our body’s normal protective processes of fight, flight, or freeze.
+Experiencing childhood trauma can change your brain structure, resulting in long-term physical and behavioral health problems.
+Experiencing trauma causes your body to produce cortisol and adrenaline, which activate your body’s processes of fight, flight or freeze.

 The Importance of Being Trauma-Informed

-As a society, it is important that being trauma-informed becomes the standard, not the exception.
-Using trauma-informed approaches in work, family, community, and everyday life can positively impact the lives of everyone involved.
+Being trauma-informed should be the standard, not the exception.
+Using trauma-informed approaches in work, family, community and everyday life can positively impact the lives of everyone involved